-As of year-end 2020, the outstanding balance of guaranteed debt amounted to €55 billion, down from €61 billion as of December 2019.
-Guaranteed debt currently represents around 80% of Dexia group's funding sources.
+As of June 2021, the outstanding balance of guaranteed debt amounted to €50 billion, down from €55 billion as of December 2020.
+Guaranteed debt currently represents close to 80% of Dexia group's funding sources.

 In September 2019, Dexia announced that the EC approved the prolongation of the guarantee by 10 years from 1 January 2022 onwards.
 The legal texts relating to the prolongation were further ratified by both the French and Belgian states in December 2020 and May 2021 respectively.
 The continuation of the guarantee is critical to securing Dexia's access to the capital markets and its orderly run-off (see issuer comment Dexia Credit Local: Extension of state guarantee will preserve Dexia's access to funding during its run-off).